centau/vide/docs/tut/crash-course/15-concepts.md

 Created with `effect()`.

+## Stable Scope

+One of the two types of Vide scopes.

+Created by:

+- `root()`
+- `untrack()`
+- `switch()`
+- `indexes()`

+Stable scopes do not track sources and never rerun.

+New stable or reactive scopes can be created within a stable scope.

 ## Reactive Scope

-A scope created by certain functions such as:

-- `root()`
+Created by:

 - `effect()`
 - `derive()`

-Reactive scopes can:

-- track sources that are read from within.
-- rerun when a tracked source updates.
-- track new reactive scopes created from within.
+Reactive scopes do track sources and will rerun when those sources update.

+New reactive scopes cannot be created within a reactive scope, but stable scopes can.

 ## Scope Owners

-A reactive scope created within another reactive scope is *owned* by the other reactive scope, with the exception of the reactive scope created by `root()`.
+A scope created within another scope is *owned* by the other scope, with the exception of the scope created by `root()`.

-When a reactive scope is rerun or destroyed, all reactive scopes owned by it are automatically destroyed.
+When a scope is rerun or destroyed, all scopes owned by it are automatically destroyed.

-`root()`, which `mount()` uses internally, creates a reactive scope with no owner, since it must be destroyed manually using a destructor returned.
+`root()` creates a stable scope with no owner, instead it is destroyed manually.

 ## Cleanup

-Arbitrary code to run whenever a reactive scope is rerun or destroyed.
+Arbitrary code to run whenever a stable or reactive scope is rerun or destroyed.

 Queue a function to run using `cleanup()`.

-## Tracking

-Sources read from within a reactive scope will be tracked.
-This can be disabled using `untrack()`, which will make reactive scopes temporarily ignore sources read.

-The reactive scope created by `root()` is non-tracking by default.

-As a guard against misusage, a reactive scope cannot be created within a reactive scope, unless it is made non-tracking using `untrack()`.

 ## Reactive Graph

-The combination of reactive scopes can viewed graphically, called a *reactive graph*.
+The combination of stable and reactive scopes can viewed graphically, called a *reactive graph*.
 This can be a more intuitive way to think of the relationships between effects and the sources they depend on.